CFA Lab black and white logo

 About Center for Architecture Lab

-Center for Architecture Lab is a multi-month, multi-disciplinary residency program that offers new voices in architecture and design full authorship over dedicated areas of the Center for Architecture's digital platforms, including social media, web site, and email with compelling and provocative content that will elevate underrepresented perspectives.
+Center for Architecture Lab is a multi-month, multi-disciplinary residency program that offers new voices in architecture and design full authorship over dedicated areas of the Center for Architecture's physical and digital platforms.
+Through programs, exhibitions, and digital content, residents will showcase compelling and provocative content that will elevate underrepresented perspectives.

-Created in 2021 in response to the destabilizing forces of the global COVID-19 pandemic and reinvigorated racial justice movement in the United States, the Center for Architecture Lab programming invites a greater diversity of professionals to participate in the fields of architecture and design, and encourages our community to consider outside perspectives, critical questions, and innovative solutions to systemic problems in architecture and other design professions.
+Created in 2021 in response to the destabilizing forces of the global COVID-19 pandemic and reinvigorated racial justice movement in the United States, the Center for Architecture Lab programming invites a greater diversity of professionals to participate in the fields of architecture and design, and encourages our community to consider critical questions and innovative solutions to systemic problems in architecture and other design professions.

 Graphic Design: Manuel Miranda Practice